Phileosopher/commonplace/technology.md

 9. *Everything* behind making semiconductors
 10. Soldering, with the technologies behind making all its tools

+APPLICATION: Even archaic technology, such as vinyl records or horse-drawn carriages, is *always* useful in an unusual niche that can't be matched by anything more advanced.
+Barring the [destruction of knowledge](morality-evil.md), we only add technology, but never remove it.

 By using technology, we can do less work to achieve more [results](results.md):

 - Writing words requires tapping a finger instead of chiseling a rock or mixing paint by hand and rubbing it on a wall.